jontio/libaeroambe/README.md

 Many thanks go out to Sylvain Munaut for his help, support, and expertise in reverse engineering codecs.

+***mbelib Author***:

+Many thanks go out to "mbelib Author" who code was invaluable.

 ***The others***:

 I'd also like to send many thanks to those who prefer not to be mentioned.
-I'm very impressed with what you have done.
+I'm very impressed with what you have accomplished.

 # How to compile it?